dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/MulticlassClassification-GitHubLabeler/README.md

 This ML model is using multi-class classification algorithm (`SdcaMultiClassTrainer`) from [ML.NET](https://www.nuget.org/packages/Microsoft.ML/).

-## Enter you GitHub configuration data
+## Enter your GitHub configuration data
 1. **Provide your GitHub data** in the `appsettings.json` file:

     To allow the app to label issues in your GitHub repository you need to provide the folloving data into the appsettings.json file.